Blog

 This part will be important, so make sure you pay attention.

-From LinkedIn Prohibited Software and Extensions page: “We don’t permit the use of any third party software, including “crawlers”, bots, browser plug-ins, or browser extensions (also called “add-ons”), that scrapes, modifies the appearance of, or automates activity on LinkedIn’s website…”
+“We don’t permit the use of any third-party software, including crawlers, bots, plug-ins, or browser extensions that automate activity on LinkedIn.”

 Now, it’s finally time to contact LinkedIn.